nexync/nexync.github.io/index.md

   {% include container.html
     label="about.txt"
-    content="I am a first year PhD student at Princeton Language and Intelligence (PLI) advised by <a href="https://www.cs.princeton.edu/~danqic/">Danqi Chen</a>.
+    content='I am a first year PhD student at Princeton Language and Intelligence (PLI) advised by <a href="https://www.cs.princeton.edu/~danqic/">Danqi Chen</a>.
 My research interests broadly lie in the intersection of natural language processing and machine learning.
 I am currently interested in language models and agents; in particular, I aim to study the downstream effects of pretraining data and methods to improve the capabilities and efficiency of reasoning models.
-Below are a few questions I am interested in:"
+Below are a few questions I am interested in:'
   % }

   <div class="container ">